Vivan-Bakane/Your_WELLcome/README.md

 © 2025 Vivan Bakane.
 All rights reserved.

-This software, "Your WELLcome - Health Checker App", and its associated files are the intellectual property of the developer.
+This software, "You’re WELLcome - Health Checker App", and its associated files are the intellectual property of the developer.

 Unauthorized copying, distribution, modification, or use of this software, in whole or in part, is strictly prohibited without prior written permission from the owner.